natelandau/shell-scripting-templates/docs/coding-standards.md

 ```bash
 bfl::trim "${var}"
 ```
 Using `bfl::` prefix prevents name collisions.
-I refused from multilevel prefix like `System::Efi::detect()` as in [Jarodiv](https://github.com/Jarodiv/bash-function-libraries).
+Some git projects uses multilevel prefix, like `System::Efi::detect()` as in [Jarodiv](https://github.com/Jarodiv/bash-function-libraries).
+For MacOS library from [NateLandau](https://github.com/natelandau/shell-scripting-templates) I saved `bfl::MacOS::` prefix.
+For rest libraries I refused from multilevel prefix and use `bfl::` prefix only.

 ### Library name conventions